rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 That they are like straw before the wind, and like chaff that the storm carries away? ^2118

-You say, God stores up their iniquity for their children.
+You say, 'God stores up their iniquity for their children.'
 Let him pay it out to them, that they may know it. ^2119

 Let their own eyes see their destruction, and let them drink of the wrath of the Almighty. ^2120